darshitpanchal512/Camera-LiDAR-Radar-sensor-fusion-for-3D-object-detection/README.md

 ## What's in this repository

 ```
-docs/                 Written references — pipeline overview, my part, and technical deep-dives
-presentations/        Deep-dive slide deck
+src_finalized/        The finalized team pipeline — reference code, joint team authorship (see folder README)
 src/                  Only code  — LiDAR prep, extractor v1, car inference, fusion messages, offline tools
-results/              RViz screenshots

 ```

 The team's finalized presentation is **not** included here at the team's request.
 What's public here is the code and documentation I own.
+The finalized **code** in `src_finalized/` is included for reference and completeness — it was built collaboratively by the team, and I am not the sole author.
+See [`src_finalized/README.md`](src_finalized/README.md) for the authorship details.

 ---